 A typical day could involve arriving at work at 8.00 am for a four-hour morning session, consisting of surgery followed by home visits and paperwork.
 The afternoon session might then begin at 3.00 pm and last until 6.30 pm.
 In addition to surgery-based tasks, GPs also attend team meetings, either with other members of the practice or with GPs within the health authority.
-The number of home visits varies depending on the location of your practice – for example, you would expect more working in a rural practice or in an area with an aging population.
-A full-time GP will work nine sessions of four hours ten minutes a week.
+The number of home visits varies depending on the location of your practice – you would expect more in a rural practice or in an area with an aging population.
+A full-time GP will typically work nine sessions of around four hours a week.
 There is also potential for part-time work.
 Most practices will not insist on you being on call, but if you do choose to be on call, you would be expected to cover four to six hours on a weekly or fortnightly basis.

 All GP practices in England belong to clinical commissioning groups (CCGs), which work to plan and design local health services.
 CCGs commission health and social care services including planned hospital care, urgent and emergency care, community health services and mental health and learning disability services.